prettier/prettier/docs/ignore.md

 It’s recommended to have a `.prettierignore` in your project!
 This way you can run `prettier --write .` to make sure that everything is formatted (without mangling files you don’t want, or choking on generated files).
 And – your editor will know which files _not_ to format!

-By default prettier ignores files in version control systems directories (".git", ".sl", ".svn" and ".hg") and `node_modules` (unless the [`--with-node-modules` CLI option](cli.md#--with-node-modules) is specified).
+By default prettier ignores files in version control systems directories (".git", ".jj", ".sl", ".svn" and ".hg") and `node_modules` (unless the [`--with-node-modules` CLI option](cli.md#--with-node-modules) is specified).
 Prettier will also follow rules specified in the ".gitignore" file if it exists in the same directory from which it is run.

 So by default it will be